 Cybercriminals exploit human and technical weaknesses.
 To manage those risks, municipal governments should consider developing written cyber security policies and procedures for council members and staff to follow.
 All cyber security policies should be shared with everyone with access to municipal systems, devices, and networks to ensure that they are adopted and followed.
 Developing an effective cyber security policy requires proactive planning by all municipal departments, identifying risks, explaining roles and responsibilities.
 Documented policies provide the foundation for effective governance of any cyber security program and provide clear guidelines and processes.
+Policies should be practical and executable otherwise there may be low adoption rates or set up for failure when self-auditing or when external auditors conduct assessments.

-To protect municipal networks and systems, it is important to establish and enforce data security policies and procedures that address acceptable use of:
+To protect municipal networks and systems, it is important to establish and enforce security policies and procedures that address: